Machine Learning Methods for Data Association in Multi-Object Tracking: Introduction

 \subsection{Roadmap}

-The presentation of the techniques for solving MDAPs is split into two parts.
-The first part is focused on the optimization problem of finding an assignment for data association and track-to-track association, and the second part is concerned with methods for learning the assignment costs from data.
-Hence, the rest of the survey will be organized in the following manner.
-In Section \ref{sec: problem form}, the various assignment problems in multi-target tracking are carefully defined for the reader.
-Section \ref{section:opt} begins with a presentation of techniques for solving MDAPs in multi-target tracking that were proposed early on but still remain relevant today, followed by an examination of machine learning-based approaches that are now more prominent.
-In Section \ref{sec: learning ass costs}, we present multiple methods for learning assignment costs in single-sensor and multi-sensor tracking from data.
-Section \ref{sec: benchmarks} provides a brief overview of available datasets for single-sensor and multi-sensor multi-target tracking, with emphasis placed on ITS applications.
-Finally, Section \ref{sec: conclusions} concludes with a discussion on future research directions.
-For a visual representation of the organization of the survey, see Figure \ref{survey tree}.
+Our presentation of data-driven techniques for solving data association is split into two main sections.
+The first is focused on the combinatorial optimization aspect of the problem, and the second is concerned with learning features for the assignment cost function.
+Prior to this, in Section~\ref{sec: problem form} we carefully present the connections between data association and assignment problems in multi-object tracking.
+Section~\ref{sec:opt} will present techniques for finding optimal assignments, with a focus on probabilistic and data-driven algorithms.
+Then, in Section~\ref{sec: learning_asgn_costs} we present multiple methods for learning features for data association.
+This presentation is split between algorithms used in multi-object tracking prior to and after the introduction of deep learning.
+Section~\ref{sec: compare} includes a performance comparison of methods highlighted in this survey, and Section~\ref{sec: conclusions} contains the conclusions.
+For a visual representation of the organization of the technical contribution of the survey, see Figure~\ref{survey tree}.